Thaza-Kun/cuba-hugo/content/buku/ultra/customize.md

 title = "Customize layouts & components"
 description = "basic configuration"
 # weight = 10

+bibFile = "./data/bib/bibliography.json"
 +++

 ### Shortcodes modifiers

-These modifiers are classes you can use with shortcodes to customize the look and feel of your layouts and components.
+These modifiers are classes you can use with shortcodes to customize the look and feel of your layouts and components. {{< cite "Lessig 2002" >}}

 #### Grid
 |  modifier |  space    |